OTHER SUSTAINABLE RAW MATERIALS

 In India, another key mint-growing region, our Associates at Wrigley are developing an exciting new sustainable agriculture plan.
 This plan assesses our economic, environmental and social impacts, and sets strategies to reduce any negative impacts — securing a vibrant Indian mint industry for the future.

 Tomatoes are the second most-used raw material after rice at Mars Food.
-Though we use less than one percent of the global tomato supply, we’re keenly aware of the impact of our sourcing.
-We work with suppliers like Conessa, Ingomar, Kagome and Solana to make sure we’re doing things right.
+Though we use less than one percent of the global tomato supply, we’re keenly aware of the impact of our sourcing and seek to play a responsible role in driving more sustainable practices.

 Peanuts are essential to us at Mars.
 From SNICKERS® to M&M’S®, many of our most popular products use this wonderful legume, so we’re committed to working with the rest of the industry to fully understand peanut production and make it a more sustainable process.
 This work includes: